nadrojb/nadrojb/README.md

 ## Hi there 👋

 <img src="./img/Full-Stack Developer.png">
 <p>I'm a Full-Stack Developer specialising in JavaScript, REACT, PHP (OOP), SQL, and Tailwind.
-Over the coming weeks, I will be working with Jest, Node, Express, MongoDB, Slim, Typescript, and RESTful APIs.
+Over the coming weeks, I will be working with Jest, Node, Express, MongoDB, Typescript, and RESTful APIs.

 I am currently enrolled on iO Academy’s Full-Stack Track, working on both individual and team projects while applying agile methodologies.
 As part of a scrum team, I actively participate in sprint planning, daily stand-ups, and retrospectives.
 We regularly practice peer programming and use Git for version control.
 My current interests include PHP, Slim and REACT.